district0x/d0x-libs/server/district-server-web3-events/README.md

 #### <a name="register-callback">`register-callback! [event-key callback & [callback-id]]`
 Registers a callback by the key you've passed into configuration of this module.
 Callback will receive contract and event as well, so it can be identified backwards.
 Optionally, you can pass `callback-id` by which you can unregister callback, if not supplied random will be generated and returned from the function call.

+#### <a name="register-after-past-events-dispatched-callback">`register-after-past-events-dispatched-callback! [callback]`
+Registers a callback that will be fired once, after all past events were replayed and before listening on latest events starts.
+No need to unregister this callback, since it's fired only once, it's automatically unregistered.

 #### <a name="unregister-callback">`unregister-callbacks! [callback-ids]`
 Unregisters collection of callbacks by their ids.